UziTech/git-menu/docs/docs.md

 ## Commit...

 You can commit a single file or multiple files or folders selected in the tree-view.
-This command will bring up a dialog window where you can deselect any files you do not want to commit.
+This command will bring up a dialog window where you can unselect any files you do not want to commit.

 You can also choose to amend the last commit with the selected files and/or optionally change the last commit message.